Reading time: 11 minutes

 When can I access my super?

-People who had money in super before 1999 may also have some ‘unrestricted non-preserved’ benefits which they can withdraw at any time.
+People who had money in super before 1999 may also have some ‘unrestricted non-preserved’ benefits they can withdraw at any time.

 Taking money out of super